dfhssilva/myblog/_projects/mapintel.md

 {% include figure image_path="/assets/images/mapintel-architecture.png" alt="MapIntel architecture" caption="Three main pipelines: Indexing, Query, and Visualization" %}

 The system takes a set of documents and computes their **embeddings** - a vectorial representation of a document.
-We used [SBERT](), a transformer-based sentence embedding model to produce vectors that encode the essence of each document.
+We used [SBERT](https://arxiv.org/abs/1908.10084), a transformer-based sentence embedding model to produce vectors that encode the essence of each document.
-This is the core of our work, as **the system relies on how well the semantics of the documents are captured** to successfuly organize, search and explore the corpus.
+This is the core of our work, as **the system relies on how well the semantics of the documents are captured** to successfully organize, search and explore the corpus.
-All necessary computations, including the embeddings, dimensionality reduction through [UMAP](), and topic modeling through [BERTopic]() are offloaded to not affect interaction with the system.
+All necessary computations, including the embeddings, dimensionality reduction through [UMAP](https://arxiv.org/abs/1802.03426), and topic modeling through [BERTopic](https://maartengr.github.io/BERTopic/index.html) are offloaded to not affect interaction with the system.

 We use a [Open Distro for ElasticSearch](https://opendistro.github.io/for-elasticsearch/) database as the central repository for our documents, metadata and computational outputs.
 This database was chosen due to the efficient full-text search capabilities it provides.
 Namely, we use its [Approximate Nearest Neighbors (ANN)](https://opendistro.github.io/for-elasticsearch-docs/docs/knn/approximate-knn/) module to retrieve documents that have its embeddings close to a natural language query embedding.
 This is what we call the "Retrieval Bi-Encoder + ANN" module in our architecture.
-We subsequently apply a [Cross-Encoder]() model that individually compares all the retrieved documents with the query, filtering out the most relevant documents and returns them to the user.
+We subsequently apply a [Cross-Encoder](https://www.sbert.net/examples/applications/cross-encoder/README.html) model that individually compares all the retrieved documents with the query, filtering out the most relevant documents and returns them to the user.

 To provide an interface for exploration and quick identification of the main topics of the corpus, we also produce an interactive 2-dimensional scatter plot of the corpus.
-This map uses UMAP to produce an accurate low-dimensional topological representation of the high-dimensional vector space and BERTopic to capture its main topical cohorts, thus providing a way to visually identify groups of documents that share the same semantical characteristics.
+This map uses UMAP to produce an accurate low-dimensional topological representation of the high-dimensional vector space and BERTopic to capture its main topical cohorts, thus providing a way to visually identify groups of documents that share the same semantic characteristics.

 # Evaluation and Results
 One of the biggest challenges in our work was how to evaluate such a complex system.

-We thought about using the [20 newsgroup dataset]() as it contains labeled documents, which we can use to compare with the identified topics.
+We thought about using the [20 newsgroup dataset](https://scikit-learn.org/stable/datasets/real_world.html#the-20-newsgroups-text-dataset) as it contains labeled documents, which we can use to compare with the identified topics.
 In this way, since BERTopic relies on the sentence embeddings, we are also evaluating how well the semantics of each document are captured by the vectors.
 We also tried several models both for capturing the topics and embedding the documents.
 The model comparison was guided through the optimization of the following metrics: